ShirleyMaxx/VirtualMarker/README.md

 To train the model, simply run the script below.
 Specific configurations can be modified in the corresponding `configs/simple3dmesh_train/baseline.yml` file.
 Default setting is using 4 GPUs (16G V100).
 Multi-GPU training is implemented with PyTorch's [DataParallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html#torch.nn.DataParallel).
 Results can be seen in `experiment` directory or in the tensorboard.

 We conduct mix-training on H3.6M and 3DPW datasets.
 To get the reported results on 3DPW dataset, please first run `train_h36m.sh` and then load the final weight to train on 3DPW by running `train_pw3d.sh`.
+This finetuning strategy is for faster training and better performance.
 We train a seperate model on SURREAL dataset using `train_surreal.sh`.

 ```bash
 sh command/simple3dmesh_train/train_h36m.sh